ruby/www.ruby-lang.org/en/news/_posts/2003-02-24-happy-birthday-ruby.md

 > Today, February 24, 2003, is Ruby’s 10th birthday.
 Happy Birthday,
 > Ruby!
 And congratz to Matz!

-dblack also annouces the new non-profit organization [Ruby Central, Inc][1] and RubyConf 2003!.
+dblack also announces the new non-profit organization [Ruby Central, Inc][1] and RubyConf 2003!.
 See [\[ruby-talk:65632\]][2].